ansibleplaybookbundle/rhpam-apb/README.md

 Handles the deployment of the following components:

 * Business Central (Persistent)
-* KIE Execution Server (Persistent)
+* KIE Process Server (Persistent)

 ### Immutable KIE Server

 In this environment, when you deploy a Process Server pod, it builds an image that loads and starts a process or group of processes.
 You cannot stop any process on the pod or add any new process to the pod.
 If you want to use another version of a process or modify the configuration in any other way, you deploy a new server image and displace the old one.

-* **Artifact source** is mandatory and will configure the KIE Execution server instances to clone and build the source existing on a GIT repository to then deploy it and run it.
+* **Artifact source** is mandatory and will configure the KIE Process Server instances to clone and build the source existing on a GIT repository to then deploy it and run it.
-* **Router** integration is optional and will connect the KIE Execution server instances with an existing router endpoint.
+* **Router** integration is optional and will connect the KIE Process Server instances with an existing router endpoint.
-* **Controller** integration is optional and will allow the KIE Execution server instances to be managed or monitored by an existing controller.
+* **Controller** integration is optional and will allow the KIE Process Server instances to be managed or monitored by an existing controller.

 ### Immutable Monitor